-Hybrids entered in The Ontario Corn Committee's Hybrid Corn Performance trials are selected by the seed companies.
+Hybrids entered in The Hybrid Corn Performance Trials are selected by the seed companies.
 A testing fee is charged per hybrid per replication.
 A hybrid must be entered in all trials within a table.
 In each trial, hybrids are replicated in a suitable experimental design.
 Trials are machine planted with an excess of seed and thinned at an early growth stage to obtain a uniform population.
 A row width of 30 inches is used in all trials.
-Immediately before harvest, a count is made of all plants broken below the ear to determine the percentage of broken stalks.
+Virtually all of the hybrids entered in the Performance trials were treated with Poncho 250 to control soil insects.
+Hybrids that were not treated with Poncho 250 are not identified in the report.
+There was no significant damage from soil insects at any of the locations.
+Immediately before harvest, a count is made of all plants broken below the ear and all plants which are leaning such that the ear is in the adjacent row or otherwise unharvestable to determine the percentage of broken stalks.
 The moisture percentage of the grain is determined at harvest time.
 The weight of grain harvested from each plot is determined and the yield of shelled corn is calculated at 15% moisture.
 Test weights are recorded either during harvest, using monitoring equipment, or in the laboratory, using procedures recommended by the Canada Grain Commission.
-Nitrogen rates may be higher than those recommended by OMAF to compensate for any variability in soil nitrogen supply.
+Fertilizer rates may be higher than those recommended by OMAFRA to compensate for any variability in soil nutrient supply.